Frequently Asked Questions

 Regular twin sheets

-Refrigeration: Residents are allowed to have one fridge per room and no more than 2.5 cubic feet in size. *Remember, microwaves are not allowed in rooms, therefore, micro-fridges are not allowed!
+Refrigeration: Residents are allowed to have one fridge per room and no more than 3.0 cubic feet in size.
+Kerby Hall residents may have one microwave (0.7 cubic feet & 700 watts or less) and one mini fridge per room.

 Storage: Unfortunately, there is no storage available at Trinity; however there are a number of storage facilities available in the DC area.